Punta Cana Dominican Republic 〉Punta Cana Travel Guide 〉Punta Cana Covid-19 Tourism Update

 - Traveler’s Health Affidavit: Visitors will be required to fill out and submit Traveler’s Health Affidavit.
 You will be declaring that you do not have any COVID-19 symptoms during the last 72 hours prior to your arrival as well as providing contact details.
 See and download the form here.

-- Please contact your airline regarding any testing required for the return to your port of origin.
+- Please contact your airline regarding any testing or additional requirements for travel to the DominicanRepublic or return to your port of origin.

 Travel Assistance Plan

-- According to the Dominican Republic Ministry of Tourism, as of September 15, all international tourists entering the country by air and staying a hotel will be temporarily granted a travel assistance plan and free travel insurance that includes emergency coverage, telemedicine services, long-stay accommodation, and flight change costs if a visitor becomes ill with covid-19 or requires to be quarantined.
-This insurance will be provided at no cost to the visitor until December 2020, covered 100% by the Dominican Republic.
+- According to the Dominican Republic Ministry of Tourism, as of September 15, all international tourists entering the country by air and staying a hotel will be temporarily granted a travel assistance plan and free travel insurance that includes emergency coverage, and a range of medical services as well as lodging for prolonged stays.
+This insurance will be provided at no cost to visitors arriving on or before March 31, 2021, and will be 100% paid for by the Dominican government.
 For more information and assistance please call Seguros Reservas Assistance Line by dialing +1 809 476 3232 so that a representative can determine the appropriate course of action on a case by case basis.
 For additional details regarding what is and is not covered by the policy, click HERE.

 Social Distancing & Face Masks Guidelines in Punta Cana

-- Airport – Social Distancing and use of masks are mandatory for employees and passengers.
+- Airport – Social Distancing and the use of masks are mandatory for employees and passengers.

-- Beach – Social distancing is required outside of your group (maximum of 10 people).
+- Beach – Face masks are optional and not recommended for children.
+Social distancing is required outside of your group (maximum of 10 people).

 - Outside Guidelines for the general and traveling public – Social Distancing of at least 6.5 feet and use of face masks in indoor spaces where social distancing is not possible.